KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 To scale, web developers need to think about "Back End" automation.

-There are a few languages associated with "Back End" automation.
+There are a few languages associated with "back-end" automation.

-### Back-End Languages
+### Back-end languages
-* Python (Multi-purpose Web Development language with excellent Data Science tools; Currently, the most taught Computer Science language)
+* Python (multi-purpose web development language with excellent data science tools; Currently, the most taught computer science language)
-* Ruby (Popular and well-supported)
+* Ruby (popular and well-supported)
-* PHP (Used in WordPress, and at a few famous companies such as Facebook and Wikipedia, but otherwise, not as well suported as Python and Ruby)
+* PHP (used in WordPress, and at a few famous companies such as Facebook and Wikipedia, but otherwise, not as well suported as Python and Ruby)
 * Node.js (technically not a language)

 ### Hybrid
-* Jekyll (A simplified template system to design and deploy your own code)
+* Jekyll (a simplified template system to design and deploy your own code)

-### Front-End (What You See) Design
+### Front-end (what you see) design
-* CSS (Think 10,000 page website and you want to have one place to alter the design of every page at once; That place is the Cascading Style Sheet).
+* CSS (think 10,000 page website and you want to have one place to alter the design of every page at once; that place is the Cascading Style Sheet).